Holic75/Baldurs-gate-dnd-3.5/README.md

  - Ankheg Plate Mail AC bonus was lowered to that of regular Plate Mail
  - Small Shields no longer have penalty to missile AC
  - Base damage of sling bullets was reduced to 1d4
+ - Most items and spells that were setting character stats to certain values now give a bonus instead
+ - Character stat bonuses from items and spells are no longer cumultive (except Righteous might STR bonus)
+ - Belt of Fortitude now gives permanent bonus to Constitution

 ## 6. Spells